hattya/ayame/README.rst

 License
 -------

-ayame is distributed under the terms of the MIT License.
+Ayame is distributed under the terms of the MIT License.